 It may be that some were affronted by appropriation of their ancient cult images by the newcomer.
 However, during the reign of Hadrian (117-138 AD) the Roman Empire was at the height of its power and prosperity in a period of consolidation and construction, from which many profited, particularly the wealthy Romanized citizens.
 New gods had already been widely accepted, including Egyptian and syncretic deities such as Serapis, and worship of the deified emperors appears to have become the norm.

 The wealthy Athenian Herodes Atticus

-, a contemporary of Hadrian who built a number of sanctuaries for Antinous, later established a similar cult for his young eromenos Polydeukes.
+, a younger contemporary of Hadrian who built a number of sanctuaries for Antinous, later established a similar cult for his young eromenos Polydeukes.

 Marble portrait head of Antinous from